al1sant0s/tstodlc/README.md

 If your dlcs happen to define files with the same names as other already existing dlcs, the game will have to choose one of them to use.
 For instance, suppose your dlc defines a file called mybuilding.rgb and this file is already defined by another existing dlc in the server dlc repository.

-You can force the game to use the files from your dlc by specifying a priority number with --priority.
+You can force the game to use the files from your dlc by specifying a priority positive number with --priority.
 This only works if the value you give to --priority is greater than the value associated with the other file in the other dlc.
 These values are defined in the 0 files from each dlc component.

 So if for example you know that mybuilding.rgb has associated with it a value of 2600, you can use the following command to have the game use your mybuilding.rgb file:

 ```shell
 tstodlc --priority 2601 /path/to/SuperSecretUpdate /path/to/server/dlc/
 ```

 Any value greater than 2600 would have effect in this case.
 Beware that these priority values are defined in the 0 file of a dlc component, and this will apply to all the dlc components in this case.
 So all the files under buildings/, buildings-menu/, decorations/, decorations-menu/, textpools-pt/, textpools-en/ will all get the same priority value of 2601 as a consequence of the execution of the previous command.

+Two more things to consider.
+One, if not specified default priority value used during dlc installation is 1.
+Two, every time you specify --priority tstodlc will reinstall your dlcs, no matter if any files have been changed or not.
+This is a way to guarantee you are able to update priority values from dlcs that already have been installed.

 ## Unzip